BookStackApp/website/content/docs/admin/updates.md

   - On Ubuntu 16.04 this can be installed via `sudo apt install php7.0-tidy`.
   - On Ubuntu 14.04 (Using the default PHP option) this can be installed via `sudo apt-get install php5-tidy`.
 * Page attachments will be stored in the `storage/uploads` folder (Unless you use Amazon S3).
 This folder will be created on update.
 Ensure your webserver has write permissions for this folder.

+---

+### Updating Composer

+You can check your current composer version by running `composer -V`.
+You can often update composer by running `sudo composer self-update` (Or you may be prompted to run `sudo composer self-update --2`).

+If you're using a system-supplied composer package you may need to first uninstall that (eg. `sudo apt remove composer`) then follow the [composer download documentation](https://getcomposer.org/download/) to get the latest version.
+Take notice of the `sudo mv composer.phar /usr/local/bin/composer` command shown in the documentation to install composer globally for easier usage.